shauryagarg2006/DockerSwarm/README.md

 docker swarm init --advertise-addr 192.168.33.10
 ```
 This will give you a command to add more nodes to this cluster.
 Copy that command:
-Command will look something like this.
+Command should look like this.
 ```
 docker swarm join \
     --token SWMTKN-1-0otmrb2ufyj8w7qltgajyjth4niapgkh93brcll4bc4wc8ceqn-6mqdppru3adp6a56o9rgnzpar \
     192.168.33.10:2377
 ```

-Now lets start another vagrant machine (with private ip `192.168.33.20`) using the commands mentioned above.
-Install docker on it.
+Now lets start another vagrant machine (with private ip `192.168.33.20`).
+Use the commands mentioned above to install docker on it.
 We will refer to this new VM as Slave and the first one as Manager.

 Run the copied command on the Slave machine.
 This adds the slave to our cluster.